 Its start is quite different than what people expect.
 In many ways, those of us who helped start it fumbled our way into it.
 We didn’t set out to start a pub church or ever imagine that something like that would develop among us, but it did, somehow, and it took us by surprise.
 I still think this was part of pub church’s magic.

-Context: The man I married and I were new to Boston – having gone out there for my graduate program in 2004.
-That fall semester a classmate who was from the area invited us to join him at The Crossroads Pub for its Friday fish and chips special, which he assured us were the best in town.
-After our first visit, this weekly Friday outing quickly became our ritual and over time the gathering grew.
-We invited friends and they in turn invited others.
+Context: I was new to Boston – having gone out there for my graduate program in 2004.
+That fall semester a classmate who was from the area invited me to join him at The Crossroads Pub for its Friday fish and chips special, which he assured were the best in town.
+After that first visit, this weekly Friday outing quickly became a ritual and over time the gathering grew.
+I invited friends and they in turn invited others.
 Soon enough we outgrew our usual little nook where five to six of us would sit together (if a bit cozily) and we spread out into another nook doubling our numbers.

 It was in that setting that friendships and community began to develop in a way that spark something among us.
 Some of us in the group were students of theology at Boston University, though not everyone was, nor were they necessarily theologically inclined or interested in Christianity.
 Nonetheless, our conversations often touched on theological topics and on people’s experiences with church, including the negative, hurtful, and at times abusive experiences some had suffered.
 The community that was forming at our weekly Friday gatherings prompted us to affirm that our pub gatherings were much more church-like than what many (most?) of us had experienced in actual churches – because for many, both inside and outside of church, Christianity is not Good News.
 Being in a pub, at a weekly gathering centering around food, drink, and friendship, in which theological topics were discussed and religious experiences processed, people experienced something that felt more church-like, in the best sense of that term, than ever before.